MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-authenticator-app.md

   - For Key attestation, Authenticator attestation uses [key attestation by Android](https://developer.android.com/privacy-and-security/security-key-attestation) to verify that the passkey being registered is hardware-backed.

 >[!NOTE]
->For both iOS and Android, Authenticator attestation relies upon Apple and Google servers to verify the authenticity of the Authenticator app.
-Heavy server usage can make passkey registration fail, and users may need to try again.
-If Apple and Google servers are down, Authenticator attestation blocks registrations that require attestation until servers are restored.
+>For both iOS and Android, Authenticator attestation relies upon Apple and Google services to verify the authenticity of the Authenticator app.
+Heavy service usage can make passkey registration fail, and users may need to try again.
+If Apple and Google services are down, Authenticator attestation blocks registration that requires attestation until services are restored.
 To monitor the status of Google Play Integrity service, see [Google Play Status Dashboard](https://status.play.google.com/).
+To monitor the status of the iOS App Attest service, see [System Status](https://developer.apple.com/system-status/).

 For more information about how to configure attestation, see [How to enable passkeys in Microsoft Authenticator for Microsoft Entra ID](how-to-enable-authenticator-passkey.md).